chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 Testing your patch:

 * Changes to the Chapel implementation should not cause regressions.
-Developers are responsible for doing a degree of testing that's appropriate for their change (see guidance below) and then can rely on nightly regression testing to worry about the full cross-product of configurations.
+Developers are responsible for doing a degree of testing that's appropriate for their change (described in the following bullets) and then can rely on nightly regression testing to worry about the full cross-product of configurations.

   * At a minimum, patches should pass correctness testing for the full test/ directory hierarchy for:

     * ``CHPL_*_PLATFORM=linux64``
     * ``CHPL_*_COMPILER=gnu``
     * ``CHPL_COMM=none``
     * ``CHPL_TASKS=<default>``

   * Most developers will start by focusing on a subdirectory of tests that exercise the features they changed, or test/release/ as a suite of tests that exercises a rich and important slice of the language.

   * Changes that are likely to affect multi-locale executions should also be tested against tests that exercise multi-locale capabilities with ``CHPL_COMM=gasnet``.
 A common subset is: ``test/release/``, ``test/multilocale/``, and ``test/distributions/``.

   * Changes that are likely to cause portability issues should be tested against different platforms and compilers to avoid fallout in the nightly testing to the extent possible.

 * Note that the quickest way to do testing is to use the parallel testing system across a large number of workstations.
 If you have limited testing resources available to you, you can request that a member of the core Chapel team help.

 .. _Test System: https://github.com/chapel-lang/chapel/blob/master/doc/rst/developer/bestPractices/TestSystem.rst